A Parker Dewey primer for employers: 3 simple steps to start your first Micro-Internship and find an immediate resource

 Step 1: Post your Micro-Internship

 Posting a project on the Parker Dewey platform takes no more than five minutes.
 You don’t have to pay for anything upfront and you’re not obligated to use the Career Launchers who apply for your project.
 You set your own price, and you only pay if you select one of the candidates and they successfully complete the project you’ve posted.
 No strings attached.

 Not only do you set the price and deadline, you can also request any special skills, decide if the project is remote or on-site, and set a location or other requirements for each individual project, ensuring you find the right fit.

 To post your first project, we just need your company name, email address, password, and any other information you want to share.
 Once this information is in your profile, you never have to enter it again.

 Click “Add Project” on the left hand side of your profile and fill in the form.
-Like we said, we got rid of all of the excess stuff so the only info we need from you is:
+The only additional information we need from you is:

 - Project start date and due date